datalad/datalad/docs/source/crawler/basics.rst

 ---------

 A pipeline is a series of generators ordered into a list.
 Each generator takes the output of its predecessor as its own input.
-The first function in the pipeline would need to be provided with specific input.
+The first node in the pipeline would need to be provided with specific input.
 The simplest pipeline could look like

 >>> from datalad.crawler.nodes.crawl_url import crawl_url
 >>> from datalad.crawler.nodes.matches import a_href_match
 >>> from datalad.crawler.nodes.annex import Annexificator

->>> def pipeline():
+... annex = Annexificator()
-        annex = Annexificator()
+>>> pipeline =
 ...     [
 ...     crawl_url('http://map.org/datasets'),
 ...     a_href_match(".*\.mat"),
 ...     annex
 ...     ]

-in which the first generator (method of a class) is provided an input and crawls a website.
+in which the first node (method of a class) is provided with input and crawls a website.
-`a_href_match` then works to output all files that end in `.mat`, and those files are lastly inputted to `annex` which simply annexes them.
+`a_href_match` then works to output all files that end in `.mat`, and those files are lastly inputted to `annex`, another node, which simply annexes them.

 .. note::

-    Since pipelines depend heavily on generators, these generators must yield in order for an output to be produced.
-If a generator fails to yield, then the pipeline can no longer continue and it is stopped at that generator.
+    Since pipelines depend heavily on nodes, these nodes must yield in order for an output to be produced.
+If a generator fails to yield, then the pipeline can no longer continue and it is stopped at that node.

 Subpipelines
 ------------